Horses - Premarin

 At PMU farms –- found in Canada and North Dakota -- mares in their third or fourth month of pregnancy are placed alone in narrow stalls.
 They are fitted with a short rope or chain, a harness, and a urine collection bag which scrapes their legs, causing sores.
 As a result of these restrictive devices, the mares are made virtually immobile.
 They can take only a step or two in any direction and are unable to turn around or lie down comfortably.

 Because farmers find sufficient bedding costly and bothersome to clean, the animals frequently have no protection from the cold concrete floor.
 Moreover, farmers restrict the amount of water given to the mares because water dilutes the concentration of their urine, making it less profitable.
-Their food supply is similarly inadequate, and they do not receive sufficient veterinary care.
+Their d supply is similarly inadequate, and they do not receive sufficient veterinary care.
 Most mares are never removed from the stall and allowed to graze.
 Deprived of exercise, they cannot utilize their natural athleticism and sociability, kick up their heels, stretch their muscles, or flex their joints.

 The vast majority of Premarin mares give birth to a foal every year.
 Afterwards, they are almost immediately impregnated again.
 If they fail to become pregnant, they are sent to slaughter.
 If they do become pregnant again, their foals are taken from them at the premature age of just three to four months.
 Most mares naturally resist separation from their babies so they are often whipped, kicked, or beaten with an electric prod until they finally allow their foal to be taken.